 Post regularly – but not too much!

 It can be tricky to know exactly how much to post as there is no defined best practice.
 There are however, things we can be sure of.
 If you post too much (more than 5 times a day), it’s likely that you will over saturate your followers.
-They will become tired of your content and it’s likely that your engagement per post will be low.
+According to Instagram analytics, they will become tired of your content and it’s likely that your engagement per post will be low.
 On the flip side if you post too little (less than 2 times a week), then it’s likely that your audience will forget about you, and engage less.

 So, somewhere there is a happy medium.
 Most seasoned Instagram ‘experts’ would suggest that for brands posting 1-2 times per day is optimal.
 But of course most brands have their own unique audience.
 What works for one brand, won’t necessarily work so well for another.
 So don’t be afraid to experiment!
 Try posting with different frequencies, and measure the average engagement rate across these posts each day.
 The post-rate that gives you the highest engagement is going to be the sweet spot for your brand.